-- 2 APM and DevOps: A complementary approach to agile, responsive application development - 3 A global study: Investigating current and future APM and DevOps adoption - APM solutions: Who's accountable? - Primary objectives for APM: Preventing performance issues and much more - Investing in automated, easier to use ATM tools - 5 The influence of APM on the adoption of DevOps - Technical successes and challenges - Why adopt DevOps practices?
-Anticipated benefits and critical drivers - 9 Incorporating APM solutions across DevOps: Significant results - 10 Going forward: The trend toward integrating APM with DevOps - 10 What's next for you? - The IBM APM portfolio - The IBM DevOps approach
+- 2 APM and DevOps: Agile, responsive application development for the healthcare and life sciences industry - 3 A global study: Investigating current and future APM and DevOps adoption - APM solutions: Who's accountable? - Primary objectives for APM: Preventing performance issues and much more - Investing in automated, easier-to-use APM tools - 6 The influence of APM on the adoption of DevOps - Technical successes and challenges - Why adopt DevOps practices?
+Anticipated benefits and critical drivers - 9 Incorporating APM across DevOps: Significant results across industries - 11 Going forward: The trend toward integrating APM with DevOps - 11 What's next for you? - The IBM APM portfolio - The IBM DevOps approach

-APM and DevOps: A complementary approach to agile, responsive development
+APM and DevOps: Agile, responsive application development for the healthcare and life sciences industry